Romaniv1912/simple_api/README.md

 ## Usage

->Before run API you need to do a few steps:
+>Before running API you need to do a few steps:
->- you need to create at least one `.env.prod` file, you can override this file with `.env` file to set dev environment
+>- you need to create at least one `.env.prod` file, you can override this file with `.env` file to set the dev environment
->- run docker-compose from `app.yaml` or you can set your relation by changing
+>- run docker-compose from `app.yaml` or you can set your relationship by changing

 To run API use the command or run with IDE